istiak8empire/Hybrid-W-State-QKD-with-Post-Quantum-Authentication/README.md

 We present the first **complete, open-source implementation** of a hybrid cryptographic framework that seamlessly integrates:

 🔮 **Quantum Key Distribution** using noise-resilient W-states
-🔐 **Post-Quantum Authentication** via NIST-standardized CRYSTALS-Dilithium
+🔐 **Post-Quantum Authentication** via NIST-standardized CRYSTALS-Dilithium and generate pre-key using it ⚡ **Encryption using AES-256-GCM** with secret key achieved from our hybrid key distribution protocol
-⚡ **High-Speed Encryption** with quantum-enhanced AES-256-GCM

 ---